ZacharyGeurts/AMOURANTHRTX/README.md

 Pre-Alpha Linux Cross compiling SDK for RTX SECURE ZERO operational cost RTX software development.
+How far along?
+All components tested now assuming needed StoneKey shaders for visuals.

 TLDNR!
 God Bless, my ADHD buddy.
 Not many files to look through but they are smart as Grok.
+My advice, start in the /src/engine/GLOBAL folder and see how few files.
+You can ask Grok about them.
 As ADHD you probably already know Zero cost means FINAL RTX code to build upon.
 May motivate your copy.
 SECURE.
 I can not tell if you pirated my code by looking at the binary.